michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0061.md

 - adj: allowing passage in and out
 - adj: able to absorb fluids
 ### Family
-porous: nonporous, porosity, porousness+;pore: pored, pores, poring, porous;porosity: porosities
+- porous: nonporous, porosity, porousness+
+- pore: pored, pores, poring, porous
+- porosity: porosities
 ### Examples
 - It was nowhere to be found against the Rockets, who shredded the Clippers’ porous defense to shoot 55.6% from the field.
 - Some Russian media pointed at lax security at Chkalovsky outside Moscow where the plane was based, saying that it’s quite porous compared to civilian airports.